viktorvishyn369/PhotoLynk/README.md

 5. Ensure the phone and computer are on the same Wi‑Fi network.

 **For Remote Server (internet/VPS):**
-1. Install PhotoSync Server on your remote machine (VPS/home server).
+1. Install PhotoLynk Server on your remote machine (VPS/home server).
-2. Enable HTTPS (TLS) for PhotoSync Server on the remote machine (install a certificate and open the HTTPS port).
+2. Enable HTTPS (TLS) for PhotoLynk Server on the remote machine (install a certificate and open the HTTPS port).
 3. In the app (Remote), enter the public host only (IP address or domain name only — no http(s)://, no port, no path):
    - Example: `203.0.113.10`